-- 34.112 Where possible, estimates of output, expenditure and costs should be presented in volume terms using appropriate methods and consistent with the advice on price and volume measurement in Chapter 18.
-While, the extended accounts for education and training largely respect the SNA production boundary for education and training, compilers are recommended to expand the production boundary to include the output from enterprise internal expenses on in-house training (own account training).
-The aim being to provide policy makers with additional data on the expenditures on education and training, and the financing of these expenditures. - 34.113 The monetary data presented in the main tables should be supplemented with non-monetary data concerning: population, numbers of enrolled students (by ISCED level), number of adults in continuing vocational training and in lifelong learning (broken down by sex and age group), numbers of (and hours worked by) teachers/staff (by ISCED level) and number of employed persons in education and training by educational attainment.
-Combining monetary and non-monetary data sets supports the derivation of cross-sectional time series on expenditure per capita or per student which in turn provide important insights for policy measures.
-Examples of non-monetary tables are presented in SAET Section 3.6. - 34.114 A final extension that may be considered concerns the provision of early childhood education which will commonly involve unpaid household service work and hence is outside the scope of the SNA production boundary.
-Estimates concerning this activity could be incorporated in the SAET framework recognizing the challenges involved in measuring and valuing unpaid household service work as described in Section C.
+- 34.118 Where possible, estimates of output, expenditure and costs should be presented in volume terms using appropriate methods and consistent with the advice on price and volume measurement in Chapter 18.
+While the extended accounts for education and training largely respect the SNA production boundary for education and training, compilers of these accounts are encouraged to expand the production boundary to include the output from enterprise's internal expenses on in-house training (own account training).
+The aim of this extension is to provide policy makers with additional data on the expenditures on education and training, and the financing of these expenditures. - 34.119 The monetary data presented in the main tables should be supplemented with non-monetary data concerning: population, the number of enrolled students (by ISCED level), the number of adults in continuing vocational training and in lifelong learning (broken down by sex and age group), the number of (and hours worked by) teachers/staff (by ISCED level) and the number of employed persons in education and training by educational attainment.
+Combining monetary and non-monetary data sets supports cross-sectional analysis of expenditure per capita or per student which in turn provide important insights for policy measures.
+Examples of non-monetary tables are presented in SAET Section 3.6. - 34.120 A final extension concerns data on the provision of early childhood education which will commonly involve unpaid household service work and hence is outside the scope of the SNA production boundary.
+Estimates concerning this activity can be incorporated in the SAET framework recognizing the challenges involved in measuring and valuing unpaid household service work as described in Section C.

-F. Accounting for health care
+F. Accounting for health care activity